Your Proposal for a Community Grant

 The Foundation shall generally consider grant applications monthly and award grants in an amount totaling not more than two thousand dollars ($2,000) in any one month.

 Grant Applications.
 A grant application which meets the following criteria must be submitted to the Foundation.
 This may be accomplished by using the electronic form below.
-Letters of support only may be sent to Elizabeth McGeoy.
+Letters of support only may be sent to The Center for the Public Interest.

 - Applicant.
 The applicant must be a "front line educational worker" who is involved in the education field or a related field in one of the communities eligible for Foundation grants (Boston, Hartford, London, New York City, Providence or Washington, D.C.)
 (Applicants who have control over approving the organization's budget are not eligible.)